Input

 Is my data private?

 Yes.
 Decoding runs entirely in your browser.
-No data is sent to any server.
+No data is sent to any server — safe for reviewing sensitive or proprietary scripts.

 What encodings are supported?